Flotomate/product_docs/source/admin/admin-automation.rst

 Section D (:numref:`adf-42`) lets you define the conditions for the **SLA** to be applicable.
-To learn how to use control flow using condition statements, please refer :ref:`setting Workflow conditions <set-conditions>`.
+To learn how to use control flow using condition statements, please refer :ref:`setting Workflow conditions <set conditions>`.

 Setting Response Time and Escalation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^